Earn 90 Day StoreCash> Learn More

 Looking to rid your wardrobe of wrinkles and step up your personal presentation?
 It’s time to make your way through that pile of clean laundry with appliances that are up to the challenge.
 So what will it be?
 An iron or garment steamer?
 Read our expert guide to find the crease-busting tech that’s right for you from top brands like Tefal, Philips and Sunbeam.

-Types Of Irons And Garment Steamers
+Types of Irons and Garment Steamers

 The traditional steam iron has come a long way in terms of time-saving tech, and has some powerful allies in the war on wrinkles.
 Read on to discover how irons, garment steamers and steam stations differ, and which ones you need in your clothing-care regimen: